Skip to main content

 • Port: The port number to route transmitted data.

-5. In the Authorization section, enter the username AtScale uses when connecting to the data warehouse.
+1. Enter the Username AtScale uses when connecting to the data warehouse.

-6. In the Authentication Method field, select the authentication method to use when connecting to the data warehouse, then complete the credential fields as needed.
+2. (Optional) In the Authentication Method field, select Password, then enter the password AtScale will use when connecting to the data warehouse.